cohesity/cohesity_sdk/cohesity_sdk/helios/docs/KeystoneApi.md

-body = CreateKeystoneRequest() # CreateKeystoneRequest | Specifies the paremters to create a Keystone configuration.
+body = CreateKeystoneRequest() # CreateKeystoneRequest | Specifies the paremters to create a Keystone configuration. access_cluster_id = 1 # int | This field uniquely represents a Cohesity Cluster and is used for making on-prem calls from Helios. (optional) region_id = "regionId_example" # str | This field uniquely represents a region and is used for making Helios calls to a specific region. (optional)

 # example passing only required values which don't have defaults set
 try:
 	# Create a Keystone configuration.
 	api_response = client.keystone.create_keystone(body)
+	pprint(api_response)
+except ApiException as e:
+	print("Exception when calling KeystoneApi->create_keystone: %s\n" % e)

+# example passing only required values which don't have defaults set
+# and optional values
+try:
+	# Create a Keystone configuration.
+	api_response = client.keystone.create_keystone(body, access_cluster_id=access_cluster_id, region_id=region_id)
 	pprint(api_response)
 except ApiException as e:
 	print("Exception when calling KeystoneApi->create_keystone: %s\n" % e)